magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Description or SMS Text
 -----------------------

+| This field has different uses if the campaign is sending Voice or SMS.
+| Uses:
+|     * Voice: This field is simply a description of the campaign.
-| Text to send to SMS.
-You can use %name% where you want to show the number name.
+|     * SMS: The text in here is going to be sent to the numbers.
+You may use the var %name% where you want to use the name of the customer.
+Example:
+|     Hello %name%